 Ephesians 2:8

-is by grace you have been savedthrough faith—and this not from yourselves, it is the gift of God—
+For it is by grace you have been saved, through faith—and this not from yourselves, it is the gift of God.

 We do attend a PCA church (Presbyterian Church in America) and are reformed in doctrine.
 Why does this matter a lot to me?
 Because I don't believe that I was saved by God because of anything I did.

 My husband and I feel very strongly about living purposefully, so we really think through how we raise our children.
-We do shelter them--all parents are called to protect their children--but we do not hide them from the world.
+Parenting looks very different though now that they are all making their own decision and figuring out life much more independently.